Flea Treatment For Ferrets

 Larvae eat the droppings of mature fleas for about 2 weeks, then spin cocoons and become pupae.
 Inside the cocoons, the pupae turn into fleas that emerge in 3 or 4 weeks as a new generation.

 While most ferrets are not overly sensitive to fleas, some may develop skin irritations, allergies and even anemia.
-Fleas reproduce quite quickly, laying batches of eggs on the ferret or other animal.
+Fleas reproduce quite quickly, laying batches of eggs on the ferret or other animals.
 The fleas can then spread to the animal’s surroundings.

 Causes of Fleas in Ferrets